thatcherfreeman/utility-dctls/README.md

 ### Fixed SNR Noise DCTL

 Applies noise such that the Signal to Noise ratio is fixed; IE the standard deviation of the noise distribution applied at each pixel is contrived to be a fixed ratio of the input signal.
 I would not recommend running this with an SNR below 3.0.
+This DCTL expects a scene linear input.

 #### DCTL Parameters